vorobyov-dmitry/clipper/README.md

-# clipper
+# source of clipper  program
-test of git hub
+clipper  5.01 is used as compiler